What? Why? How?

 Privacy

-Simply: On your iPhone, and only on your iPhone.
+Simply: On your device, and only on your device.
 There is no automatic sync into any cloud service.
 We do not store any of your mood data on any server.
+Everything is saved ON your device.

 That’s why we say: Your data belongs to you!